 - gNB – The new base station

-- What makes New Radio different from previous radio technologies
+- How is New Radio “new” and different from previous radio technologies

 - eMBB – Extreme Mobile Broadband

 Edge Computing (MEC) and Local Area Data Networks (LADN)